August Gottlieb Meißner: Life

 Meissner was born in Bautzen.
-His father (died 1761) was a government quartermaster.
-From 1764 to 1772 he attended the school in Löbau and graduated in law at the University of Wittenberg on 18 September 1772.
-In 1774 he moved to the University of Leipzig, where he finished his studies in 1776.
-During his studies he developed a passion for the theater and poetry.
-At the urging of his mother he went to Dresden, where he joined the Federation of Free Masons.
-After a journey through Austria in 1785 he was offered the position of professor of aesthetics and classical literature at the University of Prague.
-In 1805 he went to Fulda to take up the position of director of the school, which he retained until his death.
+His father, who died in 1761, was a government quartermaster.
+From 1764 to 1772, Meissner attended the school in Löbau and graduated with a degree in law from the University of Wittenberg on 18 September 1772.
+In 1774, he moved to the University of Leipzig, where he finished his studies in 1776.
+During his studies, he developed a passion for the theater and poetry.
+At the urging of his mother, he went to Dresden and joined the Federation of Free Masons.
+After traveling through Austria in 1785, he was offered the position of professor of aesthetics and classical literature at the University of Prague.
+In 1805, he went to Fulda to take up the position of director of the school, which he retained until his death.
 He died in Fulda, aged 53.

-Meissner's 1783 marriage to Johanna Becker produced several children.
-His daughter Bianca married, as her second husband, the German art historian and art patron Johann Gottlob von Quandt.
+Meissner married Johanna Becker in 1783, and they had several children.
+His daughter Bianca married the German art historian and art patron Johann Gottlob von Quandt as her second husband.
 The poet Alfred Meissner was his grandson.